GreptimeTeam/docs/Kubernetes/operator.md

 The GreptimeDB [Operator][1] manages GreptimeDB clusters on [Kubernetes][2] by using [Operator pattern][3].

-The GreptimeDB operator abstract the model of maintaining the high aviable GreptimeDB cluster, you can create you own cluster as easy as possible:
+The GreptimeDB operator abstracts the model of maintaining the highly available GreptimeDB cluster.
+You can create your own cluster as easily as possible:

 ```shell
 cat <<EOF | kubectl apply -f -